-You know why exercise is important for your family -- it can increase life expectancy, lower heart risks, help control weight, and improve school performance.
+You know why exercise is important for your family -- it can increase life expectancy, lower heart risks, help control weight, and even improve school performance.
 And it helps kids to burn off some energy.
 Plus, perhaps most importantly, because inactive children are likely to become inactive adults, making family activities and fitness part of your child’s life at an early age can go a long way toward helping them form healthy habits for life.

 You already know the benefits of healthy eating, and you try to eat well.
 So what's keeping your family from eating high-quality foods -- a variety of fruits, vegetables, whole grains, and lean sources of protein?
 And how can you help them eat better?